 Commercial and residential real estate generally requires the largest up-front investment.
 Some investors pay cash for their properties, while others use bank financing.
 Most bank financing options require an investor to contribute a 20% to 30% down payment.

 Real Estate Investment Trusts

 Every crowdsourcing platform has its own minimum investment requirement.
-The lowest minimum I found was $500 with Fundrise, while others may require investments of $5,000 or more.
+The lowest minimum we were able to find was $10 with Fundrise using the Starter Account, while others may require investments of $5,000 or more.